-Pretty much every animal loves a sweet, crisp apple and pigs are no exception.
+Pretty much every animal loves a sweet, crisp apple, and pigs are no exception.
 Packed with vitamins, minerals, fiber, and antioxidants, apples make a great snack for pigs young and old.

-They will certainly love you.
 Just be sure to remove the seeds and stem before feeding them to your pigs, as both can be dangerous if consumed.
 The seeds can turn to cyanide hydrogen gas when digested, so that is bad news!

 Like apples, pigs will love to chow down on a juicy pear, and pears also have a solid nutritional profile.